 Hawkesbury Junction near Coventry used to be a bustling canal centre where boat people would take a rare opportunity to socialise while waiting for their next loads of coal from the many local collieries.

 The Greyhound pub which dates back to the early 1800s is still a popular stopping place for boaters for its beer and food!
 Sutton stop lock, or just ‘Sutton Stop‘ was named after its first lock keeper.
 The lock which has only a very small fall was built to prevent water belonging to the Coventry Canal Company being used by the adjoining Oxford Canal Company whose canal starts here.

 At this unusual junction the Oxford Canal now meets the Coventry Canal but the Oxford originally ran parallel with the Coventry for a few more miles towards Coventry.
 The junction beneath the elegant cast iron bridge was cut through in 1828 when the Oxford Canal was being shortened by having some of its tortuous loops cut out.
 Narrowboats have to make a very tight 180 degree turn to get off the Coventry Canal and into the lock, especially if they are pulling a butty!

 The Coventry Canal carries on through the suburbs into Coventry.
 Coventry was heavily bombed in WW2 but there are still many surviving medieval buildings.
 The famous “new” Cathedral should be visited and there are a number of interesting museums.

-The Ashby Canal runs for 22 lock free miles through pleasant countryside and skirts the War of the Roses Bosworth Battlefield (1485) on which Richard III was killed.
+The Ashby Canal runs for 22 lock free miles from Marston Junction on the Coventry Canal through pleasant countryside and skirts the War of the Roses Bosworth Battlefield (1485) on which Richard III was killed.